-- How does the UARP fit into consumptive water and drought protection needs of EDC? - What realistically can/should be done to assist EDC water needs, including EID, GDPUD, and EDCWA? - What are the existing water rights? - Is it advantageous for EDC and SMUD to jointly pursue: 1) investment in recent and future increases in plant capacity; 2) joint development of future pumped storage in the basin; 3)

-future water storage; 4) SMUD annexing all or some of PG&E's distribution lines in EDC; and 5) EDC and SMUD joint license application for UARP.

-• How could additions to UARP facilities or integrated operation with other existing or proposed water storage and electric generation facilities advance these same goals?
+- How does the UARP fit into consumptive water and drought protection needs of EDC; - What realistically can/should be done to assist EDC water needs, including EID, GDPUD, and EDCWA; - What are the existing water rights; - What are the water development losses to El Dorado County from the UARP; - Is it advantageous for EDC and SMUD to jointly pursue: 1) investment in recent and future increases in plant capacity; 2) joint development of future pumped storage in the basin; 3) future water storage; 4) SMUD annexing all or some of PG&E's distribution lines in EDC; and 5) EDC and SMUD joint license application for UARP; and - How could additions to UARP facilities or integrated operation with other existing or proposed water storage and electric generation facilities advance these same goals?
 What would be the economic consequences to UARP?